curzel-it/bit-therapy/README.md

 1. Download and setup Xcode
 1. Open the `PetTherapy` workspace
-1. Give Xcode some time to figure out Swift Packages dependencies ([LaunchAtLogin](https://github.com/sindresorhus/LaunchAtLogin) and [Firebase](https://github.com/firebase/firebase-ios-sdk))
+1. Give Xcode some time to figure out dependencies...
 1. Select target 'Desktop Pets Dev'

-(For daily use I recommend getting the App from the App Store)
+For daily use I recommend getting the App from the App Store.

 ## Troubleshooting